derijkp/scywalker/README.md

 Result files are often tab separated files that are zstandard (http://facebook.github.io/zstd/) compressed (extension .zst)

-genomecomb (included, using the cg command) provides several tools to analyse tsv files (that transparantly handles compression), e.g.
-`cg viz file.tsv.zst` can be used to browse and query (compressed) tsv files using a graphical interface, while `cg select` can be used to query on the command-line. (`cg select -h' for help) and `cg zcat` will decompress to stdout.

-Compressed tsv files can also be easily read in R using
+Compressed tsv files can also be easily read in e.g. R using
 ```
 data=read.table(pipe("zstdcat file.tsv.zst"), sep="\t",header=T)
 ```
-or if zstdcat is not installed, using genomecomb
+or if zstdcat is not installed, the included genomecomb command for this can be used:
 ```
 data=read.table(pipe("cg zcat file.tsv.zst"), sep="\t",header=T)
 ```